ELew-Dev/ELew-Dev/README.md

 # Hi, I'm Ethan 👋

-I like exploring how things work — especially the night sky, using Python and data.
+I like exploring how things work, especially the night sky, using Python and data.
 I build small projects and visualizations to see patterns, test ideas, and keep track of what I learn.
 Right now, I’m focused on astronomy, coding, and making notebooks that combine research with hands-on experimentation.

 ## 🔧 What I’m Working On